Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

 Both `inputs` and `outputs` must contain an object where each key is the name of the binding and each value what should be used for it.
 The functions you put in `outputs` will be called when the corresponding @Output() triggers and are automatically given the event object as well as the current context object as parameters.
 To disallow or ignore inputs/outputs, simply don't include them here.

 How you determine the values for the component bindings is - again - completely up to you.
-You could for example have a look at the `HookValue` and read them from the hook itself (like property bindings in selector hooks, e.g. `[input]="'Hello!'`").
+You could for example have a look at the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L119" target="_blank">`HookValue`</a> and read them from the hook itself (like property bindings in selector hooks, e.g. `[input]="'Hello!'`").
 You could of course also just pass static values into the component.

 {% include docs/notice.html content="
   <h4>Warning</h4>
   <p>Don't use JavaScript's <code>eval()</code> function to parse values from text into code, if you can help it.
 It can create massive security loopholes.
-If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the <code>evaluate()</code> method from the <code>DataTypeParser</code> service that you can also import from this library.</p>
+If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the <code>evaluate()</code> method from the <code><a href='https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/services/utils/dataTypeParser.ts' target='_blank'>DataTypeParser</a></code> service that you can also import from this library.</p>
 " %}

 ## Example 1: Minimal

-Let's write a a minimal custom `HookParser` for our trusty `ExampleComponent`:
+Let's write a a minimal custom <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> for our trusty `ExampleComponent`:

 ```ts
 import { Injectable } from '@angular/core';